 “If you want to lose weight,” he continued, ‘There’s this product called spirulina.
 I stir a few teaspoons into a glass of water before I go onstage, to give me energy.
 It expands in your stomach and fills you up so you’re not hungry.”

 I was thin and had no interest in losing weight.
 Doc was thin too.
 Whip thin.
 Whippet thin.
-I find it hard to take in photos of him as he looked in later life: puffy-faced, ruddy, fat – like a sad drag queen, with dyed black hair and eyebrows that looked plucked.
+I find it hard to take in photos of him as he looked in later life, during treatment for brain cancer, suffering side effects of the treatments, his hair still its trademark black.
 I am certain it must have been painful for Doc to see how he looked, too.
 He was a performer; he had an ego.
 More than that: Doc was a handsome man – a dynamic, flirtatious, sexual man.

 I remember him as he looked that night: so tall; his bright eyes blue; his hair a natural black, and strong; his long dark eyelashes and his crazed, cunning Irish smile, that smile like sunshine on hillside, emerging from cloud.